peetahDarius/calendar-interview/README.md

-The calendar interview backend code is located in the backend folder For the API documentation, please navigate to "http://< your ip address >:8000/api/documentation" Below is the backend's directory structure:
+The calendar interview backend code is located in the backend folder.

+For the API documentation, please navigate to "http://< your ip address >:8000/api/documentation"

+Below is the backend's directory structure:
 ├── backend
 │   ├── api